Fourier-Mukai functors in the supported case: Preliminaries

 \section{Preliminaries}

 The first part of this section provides a quick introduction to some basic and well-known facts concerning the derived categories of supported sheaves.
-Then we define and discuss the notion of weakly ample set.
+Then we define and discuss the notion of an almost ample set.